Influenza: Epidemiology

-IAV and IBV co-circulate, so the two have the same patterns of transmission.
-The seasonality of ICV, however, is poorly understood.
-ICV infection is most common in children under the age of 2, and by adulthood most people have been exposed to it.
-ICV-associated hospitalization most commonly occurs in children under the age of 3 and is frequently accompanied by co-infection with another virus or a bacterium, which may increase the severity of disease.
-When considering all hospitalizations for respiratory illness among young children, ICV appears to account for only a small percentage of such cases.
-Large outbreaks of ICV infection can occur, so incidence varies significantly.
+Influenza A virus and influenza B virus co-circulate, so have the same patterns of transmission.
+The seasonality of influenza C virus, however, is poorly understood.
+Influenza C virus infection is most common in children under the age of two, and by adulthood most people have been exposed to it.
+Influenza C virus-associated hospitalization most commonly occurs in children under the age of three and is frequently accompanied by co-infection with another virus or a bacterium, which may increase the severity of disease.
+When considering all hospitalizations for respiratory illness among young children, influenza C virus appears to account for only a small percentage of such cases.
+Large outbreaks of influenza C virus infection can occur, so incidence varies significantly.

 Outbreaks of influenza caused by novel influenza viruses are common.
 Depending on the level of pre-existing immunity in the population, novel influenza viruses can spread rapidly and cause pandemics with millions of deaths.
 These pandemics, in contrast to seasonal influenza, are caused by antigenic shifts involving animal influenza viruses.
-To date, all known flu pandemics have been caused by IAVs, and they follow the same pattern of spreading from an origin point to the rest of the world over the course of multiple waves in a year.
+To date, all known flu pandemics have been caused by influenza A viruses, and they follow the same pattern of spreading from an origin point to the rest of the world over the course of multiple waves in a year.
 Pandemic strains tend to be associated with higher rates of pneumonia in otherwise healthy individuals.
 Generally after each influenza pandemic, the pandemic strain continues to circulate as the cause of seasonal influenza, replacing prior strains.
 From 1700 to 1889, influenza pandemics occurred about once every 50–60 years.
 Since then, pandemics have occurred about once every 10–50 years, so they may be getting more frequent over time.